Not sure what to do in Brasov, Romania? Don’t worry, we are here to help.

 There are two ways to get to the summit of Mount Tampa: Taking the cable car (telecabina) or hiking.

-The cable car is a great option to get to the top of Mount Tampa if you are traveling in Romania with kids or the elderly.
+The cable car is a great option to get to the top of Mount Tampa if you are traveling in Brasov with kids or the elderly.
 The ride costs 16 lei (<4 euro) for a round trip so it is hardly breaking the bank.
 Just be aware that the cable car runs from 9:30 AM to 4 PM, weather permitting.

 Winter in Brasov can be unpleasant.
 It is wise to check with the attendants what the exact schedule is before taking the cable car.